-Earlier this month, we talked about space-saving techniques for small gardens.
-In that same vein, you can also save space by gardening vertically.
-Vertical gardening not only leaves room to grow more of the veggies you love, it helps improve plant health and vigor and facilitates harvesting.
+Vertical gardening not only leaves room to grow more of the veggies you love, but it also helps improve plant health and vigor and facilitates harvesting.
+Here are seven methods of training plants in the veggie patch.

 Trellising, caging and staking plants—the three common methods of vertical gardening—are smart moves in the vegetable garden for many reasons.
 First and foremost, it prevents the plant’s foliage from contacting the soil.
 Many blights, as well as some types of bacterial and fungal diseases, dwell in the soil.
 By keeping the foliage and fruits off the soil surface, you’re helping to keep those issues at bay.
 Secondly, the air circulation around trellised and staked plants is greatly improved; reducing the occurrence of fungal diseases, like powdery and downy mildews.
 Staking also keeps fruits cleaner and makes harvesting a breeze.
 Plus, by growing vertically, you really can maximize production from even the smallest of gardens.